Wedding Finances: A Survival Guide

 If you’re contributing to your adult child’s wedding

 Be aware of gifting issues.
-For 2016, you can give $14,000 per person under the annual gift tax exclusion.
-If you give an amount over $14,000, you will need to file a gift tax return.
-This will also reduce your lifetime exclusion amount (currently $5.45mm).
+For 2022, you can give $16,000 per person under the annual gift tax exclusion.
+If you give an amount over $16,000, you will need to file a gift tax return.
+This will also reduce your lifetime exclusion amount ($12.06 million in 2022).
 To prevent this, avoid writing large checks directly to the couple.
 If you plan to cover certain aspects of the wedding, it may make sense to pay the vendor directly rather than give money to the couple.

 Wedding finances survival guide means planning ahead for a stress-free celebration!